-- (a) Cultural background based on short interview or questionnaire based on samples that you have from class (cultural practices, interests, preferences); - (b) Learning needs from school records (language, cognitive, behavioral); - (c) Prior learning in one target subject area (based on classroom assessment data).
+- (a) Cultural background based on short interview or questionnaire based on samples that you have from class (cultural practices, interests, preferences); - (b) Learning needs from school records (language, cognitive, behavioral); - (c) Prior learning in one target content or social development area (based on classroom assessment data). - D. Describe the learning environment of the school and classroom through writing and diagrams.